Pathfinder (periodicals): Pathfinder Adventure Path

 with supplementary articles to fill out each 96-page issue.
-It is under the editorial supervision of James Jacobs, formerly editor-in-chief of Dungeon.
-"The Pathfinder's Journal" was a short (6-8 page) fiction section that appeared in early issues.

-Paizo has published a number of adventure paths, including "Rise of the Runelords", "Curse of the Crimson Throne", "Second Darkness", and "Legacy of Fire".
-The "Council of Thieves" Adventure Path is the first to use the rules of the Pathfinder Roleplaying Game.
+Paizo has published a number of adventure paths, including Rise of the Runelords, Curse of the Crimson Throne, Second Darkness, and Kingmaker.
+The "Council of Thieves" Adventure Path was the first published to use the rules of the Pathfinder Roleplaying Game.
 Beginning with the 145th issue released in August 2019, the start of the Age of Ashes Adventure Path, the series transitioned to the second edition of the Pathfinder RPG rules.

-Beginning with the release of issue 163 in January 2021, Adventure Path began alternating between smaller, three-issue arcs that covered specific character level brackets and six-issue arcs intended to cover a full adventuring career.
+Starting with the release of issue 163 in January 2021, Adventure Path began to include shorter three-issue arcs that covered approximately ten character levels, with only some written to start with first-level characters.

+Beginning in 2026, the series transitioned from a monthly 96-page softcover to quarterly 256-page hardcovers.

 Pathfinder Adventures

 Pathfinder Adventures are stand-alone adventure modules.
 Each module is a 64-page softcover (originally 32 pages) containing a single adventure and one or more new monsters.
 Each module also includes ready-to-play characters of the appropriate level for the adventure.

 Pathfinder Adventures were originally called GameMastery Modules.
 The name was changed to Pathfinder Modules in June 2008 to bring it in line with the rest of the Pathfinder line.
 It took its current name with the launch of the second edition of the rules.
 Pathfinder Adventures is a quarterly publication.